speedyleion/sphinx-c-autodoc/docs/directives.rst

             - They are in a header file, ends in `.h`.
-By nature header files are meant to be included in other files, thus anything declared there is deamed public.
+By nature header files are meant to be included in other files, thus anything declared there is deemed public.
             - They can be visible outside of the compilation unit.
 These are things the linker can get access to.
 Mainly this means functions and variables that are not static.

-        Just as for the standard `autodoc`_ options, one can use the negated form of ``:no-private-members:`` to selectivly turn off this option on a per module basis.
+        Just as for the standard `autodoc`_ options, one can use the negated form of ``:no-private-members:`` to selectively turn off this option on a per module basis.

 .. rst:directive:: .. autocfunction:: filename::function